Close Menu

 The time of day you visit the museum can also impact your experience.
 Morning visits (9:30 am to 12:30 pm) are generally less crowded than afternoon visits (1:30 pm to 4:30 pm).
 If you’re looking to avoid crowds and make the most of your visit, consider arriving early in the morning.

 However, if you’re not a morning person or prefer a more relaxed atmosphere, afternoon visits might be a better option for you.
 The museum often hosts guided tours and activities in the afternoon, which can make for a more engaging experience.
-(See Also: Good Time To Visit Mt Rushmore – Unveiled)
+(See Also: Best Time of Year to Visit Washington Dc?
+Discover The Perfect Season)

 Special Events and Exhibitions